openbmc/openbmc/poky/documentation/ref-manual/variables.rst

    :term:`BBCLASSEXTEND`
       Allows you to extend a recipe so that it builds variants of the software.
-Common variants for recipes exist such as "natives" like ``quilt-native``, which is a copy of Quilt built to run on the build system; "crosses" such as ``gcc-cross``, which is a compiler built to run on the build machine but produces binaries that run on the target
+There are common variants for recipes as "natives" like ``quilt-native``, which is a copy of Quilt built to run on the build system; "crosses" such as ``gcc-cross``, which is a compiler built to run on the build machine but produces binaries that run on the target